villares/faded-parsons-visual/README.md

 You can fork this repository, edit the YAML files in the `parsons_prob` folder as explained bellow, and set the GitHub Pages settings to publish your own page, or upload on some other webhosting server.
 This tool is based on "static pages", so uploading the files (mostly html, js, yaml, images and etc.) is all there is to it.

-## If you want to contribute with this tool/project
+## If you want to know more and contribute with this tool/project

 ### Setting up a local development environmet